 The main component of the MA program is 30 semester hours of courses (at least 24 of them in linguistics).
 Students may also choose to write an MA thesis.
 Students on both the thesis plan and non-thesis plan must take and pass the comprehensive exam in the third or fourth semester of study in order to receive the MA degree.
 By meeting additional requirements, MA students may also obtain the MA with a certificate in Cognitive Science, Human Language Technology or Culture, Language and Social Practice.

-Students enrolled in the MA Program for TESOL Professionals (Teaching English to Speakers of Other Languages) have a course of study divided between general linguistics and TESOL, including a practicum.
 Students enrolled in the MS in Computational Linguistics, Analytics, Search and Informatics (CLASIC) take courses in the Department of Linguistics and Department of Computer Science.

 The goal of the Linguistics doctoral program is to prepare graduates to design and conduct original, empirically based research within a theoretical framework.
 Doctoral students prepare for careers in academic research and teaching or applied work in industry or other organizations.
 We encourage doctoral students to begin engaging in research projects early, as these will contribute to developing the research program that will lead to the thesis project.
 Early projects not only lead to preliminary exam topics and/or publishable papers but also enable students to pilot methods that will be usable for the dissertation project.
 Early projects may be extensions of coursework and may involve a faculty advisor other than the thesis advisor.